 What do you do when you need an answer quick?
 You google it.

 It’s little wonder that the company name was verbed by Merriam-Webster way back in 2006.
 Just a few years after its launch, Google was generating as many searches in a second as it once did in a day.
-Today, the company commands over 85% of the search engine market and about 40,000 searches per second—and that number is only climbing.
+Today, the company’s customer base includes over 85% of the search engine market and serves about 40,000 searches per second—and that number is only climbing.

-Now, with so many of us stuck at home, the online user experience is more important than ever.
+Now, with so many of us working online, visual design and creating a great user experience are more important than ever.

 And Google had a head start there, too.